A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

 \subsubsection{NIST Statistical Test suite}

-The NIST Statistical Test Suite is a test suite developed to test a PRNG for cryptographic properties \cite{rukhin2001statistical}.
-This testbed consists of $15$ tests -- \begin{small} \begin{framed} 1.
+The NIST Statistical Test Suite is developed to test a PRNG for cryptographic properties \cite{rukhin2001statistical}.
+It has mainly three tasks -- (1) investigate the distribution of $0$s and $1$s, (2) using spectral methods analyze the harmonics of bit stream and (3) detect patterns based on information theory and probability theory.
+This test suite consists of $15$ tests -- \begin{small} \begin{framed} 1.
 The Frequency (Monobit) Test, 2.
 Frequency Test within a Block, 3.
 The Runs Test, 4.
 Tests for the Longest-Run-of-Ones in a Block, 5.
 The Binary Matrix Rank Test, 6.
 The Discrete Fourier Transform (Spectral) Test, 7.
 The Non-overlapping Template Matching Test, 8.
 The Overlapping Template Matching Test, 9.
 Maurer's ``Universal Statistical'' Test, 10.
 The Linear Complexity Test, 11.
 The Serial Test, 12.
 The Approximate Entropy Test, 13.
 The Cumulative Sums (Cusums) Test, 14.
 The Random Excursions Test, and 15.
 The Random Excursions Variant Test. \end{framed} \end{small}

-This test suite has mainly three tasks -- (1) investigate the distribution of $0$s and $1$s, (2) using spectral methods, analyze the harmonics of bit stream and (3) detect patterns based on information theory or probability theory.
-For this test suite, the significance level $\alpha = 0.01$.
-So, for a sample size $m$ generated by a PRNG with a particular seed, if proportion of sequences with $p$-values $\geq 0.01$ is $x$, then for the PRNG to pass the test, $x$ should lie between the acceptable proportions.
-This range of acceptable proportions is calculated as $(1-\alpha)\pm 3 \sqrt{\frac{\alpha(1-\alpha)}{m}}$, for a sample size $\alpha$.
-This $x$ is the minimum pass rate.
-It is approximately $980$ for sample size $1000$ for each statistical test (except the random excursion (variant) test) and $615$ for a sample size of $629$ for the random excursion (variant) test.
+For this test suite, the level of significance $\alpha = 0.01$.
+So, for a sample size $m$ generated by a PRNG with a particular seed, if $x$ is the minimum pass rate, then for the PRNG to pass the test, minimum number of sequences with $p$-values $\geq 0.01$ has to be $x$.
+This minimum pass rate is approximately $615$ for a sample size of $629$ for the random excursion (variant) test and $980$ for sample size $1000$ for each of the other tests.
+In general, the range of acceptable proportions for $x$ is calculated as $(1-\alpha)\pm 3 \sqrt{\frac{\alpha(1-\alpha)}{m}}$, for a sample size $\alpha$.